peterjinweigu/School-Projects/Letter Mutation/documentation.md

 > OUTPUT : ABCDEFG -> AACDEFG -> AAADEFG -> AAAAEFG -> AAAABFG -> AAAABAG -> AAAABAA -> AAAAAAA

 This is the correct output.

+# Final Remarks

+1. BFS vs DFS: Another approach towards this problem is depth-first-search.
+DFS essentially will traverse a graph by its branches, exploring as deep as possible before backtracking.
+However, unlike BFS, at some node during DFS, you will be unable to tell whether or not you have the shortest distance.
+This makes it extremely unfavourable to use the DFS algorithm for this problem.

+2. Graph Construction Approach: Interestingly, there exists a method to solve this problem that disposes of the constant factor `26`.
+If you were to build a graph that consists of nodes that represent a parent permutation (ie. `L_KE` encompasses words like `LAKE` or `LIKE`) with edges to those words, there would be no need to iterate through the alphabet.
+However, with this, comes to an additional `O(nm)` memory requirement as well as graph construction.
+I think that my method is more preferable as it shares the same big O time complexity, and does not use as much memory.